f3at/feat/doc/cycle-5.rst

    should inherit from agent.BasePartner. partners.Partners and
    partners.BasePartner SHOULD NOT BE USED ANYMORE.

-5. BE SURE to call initiate_partners inside your agent initate method.
+5. BE SURE to call initiate_partners inside your agent initiate method.

+6. A first basic version of REST API for the agent cluster has been added.
+   To use it just connect to the port 7777 of a machine running feat with a web browser.
+For now it only shows basic information but navigation between agencies is already supported.